LKummer/Satellite/doc/content/guide/writing.md

 keywords = ["Section", "Front", "Matter"]
 +++

-Just got Satelite installed and configured?
+Just got Satellite installed and configured?
 You are probably looking to add sections and content to your website.

-In this guide we will create an example section, content page, and configure both to take advantage of Satelite's features.
+In this guide we will create an example section, content page, and configure both to take advantage of Satellite's features.

 This guide assumes basic knowledge about Hugo.
 Specifically [knowledge about sections](https://gohugo.io/content-management/sections/),